 - Within the waiver, the volunteers/participants should agree to assume risks that are inherent to the activities they will be participating in.
 An additional benefit of this portion of a waiver form is that it makes the person signing the waiver more aware of risks, and therefore on the “lookout” for potential risks, which increases safety overall.

 - Negligent acts should always be included in a waiver.

 - The waiver must be knowing and voluntary.
 To ensure waivers are entered into knowingly and voluntarily, consider including a discussion of the waiver during orientation and training.
 The training session should include safety training if applicable.

 - In exchange for signing a waiver, a participant must receive something of value.
 In the context of a nonprofit program, the value received by the volunteer is generally the opportunity to participate in the organization’s programs.
 In the case of a program participant, the value is the benefit of the service(s) they receive from the organization.

 Some states’ laws provide for charitable immunity protection as to litigation against charities.
 However, states differ as to what conduct is protected by this immunity.
 Some states offer no charitable immunity whatsoever.
+Jeff Nadrich, a personal injury attorney based in Modesto, California, recommends that “organizations consult with an attorney about applicable state laws on this topic to ensure that any disclaimer/waiver satisfies the minimum state requirements.”
 Consult an attorney about your state’s laws on this topic.

 There are some factors that will cause a waiver or release to be unenforceable, such as a situation where a waiver or release is fraudulently obtained.